 Purchase a Camera Detector

-You can buy a speed and red light camera detector for approximately $50.
-These camera detectors alert you to nearby red light and speed cameras, usually by making a sound and flashing a light.
+You can buy speed and red light camera detectors for approximately $50.
+These camera detectors alert you to nearby red light and speed cameras, usually by making a sound and flashing light.
 Several models are currently available.
-Popular manufacturers include Cobra, Cheetah and GPS Angel.
+Popular manufacturers include Cobra, Cheetah, and GPS Angel.

 Look at Online Camera Maps and Lists

-For example, you can find information about all the Autovelox and Tutor speed control cameras and detectors on Italian toll highways online.
-Regional offices of the Polizia Stradale publish lists of Autovelox camera locations, including mobile camera locations, every two weeks.
+For example, regional offices of the Polizia Stradale publish lists of Autovelox camera locations, including mobile camera locations, every two weeks.

 Drivers in the United Kingdom can take advantage of SpeedcamerasUK.com's online database of speed camera locations.
 SpeedcamerasUK.com also offers photographs and descriptions of the types of cameras commonly used in the UK so that drivers can identify speed cameras and slow down.

-If you are driving in the US or Canada, Photoenforced.com can help you search for red light cameras, speed cameras and several other types of cameras by city.
+If you are driving in the US or Canada, Photoenforced.com can help you search for red light cameras, speed cameras, and several other types of cameras by the city.
 Local governments often publish camera locations, too.
-For example, Washington, DC's Metropolitan Police Department publishes a list of mobile speed camera locations and red light camera locations.

 It may seem unethical to use camera detectors or other ticket avoidance techniques, but the end result of this use is actually the outcome law enforcement officers hope to achieve.
-Drivers who know where speed and red light cameras are located will slow down and stop in order to avoid paying traffic fines, thus reducing the number of traffic accidents and related deaths.
-If you avoid getting a ticket,you will also have the satisfaction of keeping your money in your bank account instead of transferring it to the coffers of a city or county somewhere else in the world.
+Drivers who know where speed and red light cameras are located will slow down and stop in order to avoid paying traffic fines, thus reducing traffic accidents and related deaths.
+If you avoid getting a ticket, you will also have the satisfaction of keeping your money in your bank account instead of transferring it to the coffers of a city or county somewhere else in the world.